marsdrums/test-tutorial/visual-quality/index.md

 In specific scenarios, it's possible to describe objects' motion through the physical laws.
 Imagine you have an object with its own mass, and a force attracts it.
 Knowing the force strength and direction and the object's mass, you can define the movement as a byproduct of the physical interaction.

-In a discrete time domain, you can describe the movement of an object with mass $m$ subjected to a force $vec{F}$ using Newton’s Second Law of Motion:
+In a discrete time domain, you can describe the movement of an object with mass $m$ subjected to a force $\vec{F}$ using Newton’s Second Law of Motion:

 $$
 \vec{F} = m \cdot \vec{a}